coq/coq/doc/sphinx/addendum/ring.rst

 Error messages:

-.. exn:: not a valid ring equation
+.. exn:: Not a valid ring equation.

   The conclusion of the goal is not provable in the corresponding ring theory.

-.. exn:: arguments of ring_simplify do not have all the same type
+.. exn:: Arguments of ring_simplify do not have all the same type.

   ``ring_simplify`` cannot simplify terms of several rings at the same time.
 Invoke the tactic once per ring structure.

-.. exn:: cannot find a declared ring structure over @term
+.. exn:: Cannot find a declared ring structure over @term.

   No ring has been declared for the type of the terms to be simplified.
   Use ``Add Ring`` first.

-.. exn:: cannot find a declared ring structure for equality @term
+.. exn:: Cannot find a declared ring structure for equality @term.

   Same as above is the case of the ``ring`` tactic.